-President of BANA Council made an intelligent comment on the Independence of Bougainville District.
-He stated that we are told already by the Austratian Government that we will be given Independence if and when we ready.
-Therefore our Members of the House of Assembly should not push us too quickly to gain Independence which we are all expect to come eventually.
-He also stated that the Australian Government will not give us Independence if she reckon we are not ready for it.
+Political Situation • • • continued.
+(10) Councillor TALIAU who is now a Vice President of BANA Council made an intelligent comment on the Independence of Bougainville District.
+He stated that we are told already by the Australian Government that we will be given Independence if and when we ^are ready.
+Therefore our Members of the House of Assembly should not push us too quickly to gain Independence which we are all expect to come eventually.He also stated that the Australian Government will not give us Independence if she reckon we are not ready for it.
 The people of his ward were satisfied and with his comments and no question been asked.

-(11) At LORO Village, Councillor AWAE who is now a President of BANA Council gave his speech mainly on Local Government Council, and introduced Mr. Karnon to the people who later gave talks on Hygiene and the work of Health Committee.
+(11) At LORO Village, Councillor AWAE who is now a President of BANA Council gave his speech mainly on Local Government Council, and introduced Mr.Karnon to the people who later gave talks on Hygiene and the work of Health Committee.
 In this village nobody asked anything on Independence of Bougainville District.

-(12) At NUKUI Village, Councillor AMERE stated that we (people of Bougainville District) are ready for Independence yet.
-If it is the will of our Members in the House of Assembly than the Central Government should start now to train our people for Independence.
+(12) At NUKUI Village, Councillor AMERE

+stated that we (people of Bougainville District) are [not] ready for Independence yet.
+If it is the will of our Members in the House of Assembly than [that] the Central Government should start now to train our people for Independence.

-the meaning of the word "Independence".
-This question was asked by one of the teachers from POPE Primary School run by Catholis Mission.
+(13) At OSIANGE, the people were willing to know the meaning of the word "Independence".
+This question was asked by one of the teachers from POPE Primary School run by Catholic Mission.
 This teacher name not known, said that it is good to have Independence because it will give our people chances to run our own affairs rather than Europeans looking after us.
 He did not made it clear to me that whether he meant Independence for Bougainville District or for the Territory as a whole.
-Here again one of the man said that we are not ready yet for Independence and the Australian Government should start us towards Independence.
+Here again one of the man said that we are not ready yet for

+Independence and the Australian Government should train us towards Independence.

-(14) At WARUWARU, I was pleased to more questions were asked on Local Government Coucil and Independence of Bougainville District.
+(14) At WARUWARU, I was pleased to [hear] more questions were asked on Local Government Council and Independence of Bougainville District.